Geometric flow of planar domain-wall loops: Results: Theory vs numerical simulations

 where \( F(A) \equiv \int_0^A p(a)\, da \) is the cumulative distribution function.
 The evolution of \( \langle A(t) \rangle \) can thus be determined exactly from the initial area distribution.
 Conversely, measuring \( \langle A(t) \rangle \) as a function of time provides direct access to the cumulative distribution \( F(A) \).

-Some general bounds can also be established independently of the specific form of \( p(a) \).
-For instance,

-where \( \langle P(t) \rangle \) is the average total perimeter and \( \Gamma_t^n \) denotes the loop contour of domain \( n \) at time \( t \).
-These inequalities indicate that the average area and perimeter decay rates per initial domain are slower than those of a single domain, as discussed in Section~\ref{sec:Spontaneouscollapseofaloop}.
-This is naturally explained by the fact that the number of active domains decreases over time:
+Eq. \eqref{eq:meanareafromrandom} indicates that the average area and perimeter decay rates per initial domain are slower than those of a single domain, a result that can be simply interpreted from the fact that the number of active domains decreases over time as

-A simple example of application is a uniform distribution of initial areas at \( t=0 \) between \( A = A_{\min} \) and \( A = A_{\max} \).
+A simple example of application of Eq.\eqref{eq:meanareafromrandom} is a uniform distribution of initial areas at \( t=0 \) between \( A = A_{\min} \) and \( A = A_{\max} \).
 Then the cumulative distribution function is given by